Cherry blossoms, we Japanese call them Sakura, is well known as one of the popular sightseeing points among foreign tourists.

 Attached is the Sakura Front map 2018 by a private weather company on January 19.

-Sakura Front is a line graph illustrating the forecasted blooming dates of Sakura, primarily of Someiyoshino, Prunus yedoensis, in various locations of Japan.
+Sakura Front is a line graph illustrating the forecasted blooming dates of Sakura, primarily of Someiyoshino, Prunus Yedoensis, in various locations of Japan.

-Head line of the map; First blooming March 22 in Tokyo東京.
+The headline of the map; First blooming March 22 in Tokyo東京.